A vibrant array of colorful pills and tablets, representing pharmaceutical waste or byproducts requiring effluent management.

 3. Survival of biomass under high osmotic pressure (TDS load)

-We formulated a treatment plan to address the challenges with the ETP facility without the need for any structural modifications.
+We formulated a treatment plan to address the challenges with the ETP facility without requiring any structural modifications.

-The first step involved a Biocheck analysis to understand the health of the biological system by analysing samples in our DSIR-approved R&D lab.
+The first step involved a Biocheck analysis to assess the health of the biological system, which was conducted in our DSIR-approved R&D laboratory by analyzing samples.

-With data from the report, we were able to give the client all the information they needed about the physical characteristics and condition of the existing microflora.
+With data from the report, we were able to provide the client with all the necessary information about the physical characteristics and condition of the existing microflora.

-Our experts decided that a bio-augmentation program in line with the Pollution Control Board (PCB) norms would be the right path to maintaining the fluctuating biomass level while reducing refractory organic pollutants.
+Our experts determined that a bio-augmentation program in accordance with the Pollution Control Board (PCB) norms would be the optimal approach to maintaining the fluctuating biomass level while reducing refractory organic pollutants.

 We recommended CleanMaxx, our consortium of encapsulated microorganisms with an increased shelf life that degrades refractory organics even under stringent conditions.

-By maintaining an optimum DO (dissolved oxygen) level of 1.8 – 2.5 ppm and regulated minimal nutrient doses, we developed an MLSS level of 2500 to 3800 ppm within two weeks of the program.
+By maintaining an optimum dissolved oxygen (DO) level of 1.8-2.5 ppm and regulating minimal nutrient doses, we achieved an MLSS level of 2500-3800 ppm within two weeks of the program.

 The results following treatment were immediate and impactful.